 Documentation does more than protect you in a dispute.
 It shows that your company takes the work seriously and follows a repeatable process.
 When every service visit is recorded the same way, you create a reliable history that backs up your statement billing, supports customer communication, and helps your team answer questions fast.

-That history becomes especially important when the customer changes managers, forgets prior conversations, or challenges whether a task was completed.
+That history becomes especially important when a customer changes managers, forgets prior conversations, or challenges whether a task was completed.
 A clear record lets you point to facts instead of relying on memory.
 It also gives customers confidence because they can see that the work was tracked, not guessed at.

 Good records also make your operation easier to run.
 When the same information is captured every visit, you can review trends, spot recurring equipment problems, and respond to service issues with more context.
 Legal protection is the immediate reason to document well, but operational clarity is the long-term payoff.